scloud19/SECipedia/zHost/deployment_notes.md

 Look over my WAHH notes and make sure that the site is secure.

+Search for @@ in all zsheets notes. these are important items to consider in deployment or for this project.

 Make sure to read core_defenses.md

 Before doing my own configs, search the internet for secure Configuration guides on a given piece of software